luke-john/ts-speed/agenda.md

 ## node style require

 You can use a node style require to import a pacakge without typings, typescript will treat it as `any`.

+## tsconfig

+You can remove one or many strictness rules from your tsconfig while developing to allow compilation.